 The current study revealed that gait speed was slower in patients with poor sleep quality in the geriatric population.
 Sleep quality and gait speed are significantly correlated.
 Furthermore, gait speed significantly predicts poor sleep quality in geriatric patients.
-Gait speed measurement, an inexpensive, time-efficient, and easy method may help evaluate the sleep quality of geriatric patients.
+Gait speed measurement, an inexpensive, time-efficient, and easy method, may help evaluate the sleep quality of geriatric patients.

-Ethical Permission: Sakarya University, Sakariya, Turkey (ERC approval No.
+Ethical Permission: Sakarya University, Sakariya, Turkey (ERC approval No. E-16214662-050.01.04-6781).

-E-16214662-050.01.04-6781) dated: 05-02-2021.